Why paying Zakat in the UK

 The Debt-Ridden: Families struggling with high-interest debt or rent arrears.

-The Homeless: Individuals who lack a stable environment to practice their faith.
+People experiencing homelessness: Individuals who lack a stable environment to practice their faith.

 New Muslims: Reverts who may face financial hardship or isolation after embracing Islam.